THIS PAGE UNDER CONSTRUCTION, THESE PROCESSES UNDER REVIEW AND REVISION, THANKS FOR YOUR PATIENCE!

 In order to begin a capital project (renovation or physical modification) with Facilities- Planning, Design, & Construction (PDC), it must have scope definition.
 Scope definition involves a complete description of the work to be done, and the budget required to complete the project (construction costs, design fees, and any special costs such as equipment).

 If you don't have funding, there is a way to seek it.
 Each year (at varying times) the Vice Chancellors are asked to provide a list of their proposed renovation and construction projects.
 You should provide your prioritized list based upon documented need and backed up with scope and budget statements to your Vice Chancellor at the appropriate time (solicitation for this information will be announced with ample time to complete this process) so that it can be integrated into the list.
-If you don't have an estimate and scope statement for your project, contact us for assistance, as discussed above.

 What Is The Process?